MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/live-xbl-overview.md

 With the Xbox Live Creators Program, anyone with a [Partner Center](https://partner.microsoft.com/dashboard) account can build an Xbox Live enabled Universal Windows Platform (UWP) game that can run on both Windows 10 PCs and Xbox One consoles.

-For game developers that want to take advantage of the full Xbox Live experience, including multiplayer, achievements, and native Xbox console development, there are additional developer programs which are detailed in the [Developer Program Overview](join-dev-program/developer-program-overview.md).
+For game developers that want to take advantage of the full Xbox Live experience, including multiplayer, achievements, and native Xbox console development, see [Choosing an Xbox Live developer program](join-dev-program/live-dev-program-overview.md).

-For consumer Xbox Live information, see [Xbox Live](https://www.xbox.com/live/).
+For consumer Xbox Live information, see <a href="https://www.xbox.com/live/" target="_blank">Xbox Live &#11008;</a>.

 ## How Xbox Live works